national-data-platform/ndp-documentation/docs/ndp-modules/index.md

 #### Utilize High-Performance Resources

 NDP modules provide educators with the computational resources needed for advanced learning.
-The JupyterHub service integrates GPUs and other high-performance resources to explore AI, machine learning, and other computationally intensive topics that would otherwise be inaccessible, democratizing access to cutting-edge education and knowledge.
+The JupyterHub service integrates GPUs and other high-performance resources to explore AI, machine learning, and other computationally intensive topics, providing access to cutting-edge education and knowledge.

 #### Enhance Research Exposure